 Whilst there was overlap between Exo’s expertise and that on show at RRC17, the event also provided us with a great platform to exchange knowledge, discuss approaches and network with others who share our philosophy in “Working with Nature” and promoting the beneficial use of dredged materials through restoration works.

-William was also invited to present previous work of Exo’s, involving the dredging and dispersal of sediments from within Waterside Marina, Essex, back in early 2016.
+William, Director of Exo Environmental, was also invited to present previous work of Exo’s, involving the dredging and dispersal of sediments from within Waterside Marina, Essex, back in early 2016.
 This project involving the removal of 11,000cu.m of accumulated sediments aimed to showcase the advantages of following an adaptive management approach during dredging and restoration works to ensure projects are robust to uncertainty.
 See here for the Central Dredging Associations (CEDA) position paper and further reading on adaptive management (LINK).

 In addition to the presentation, William was part of a group of delegates who managed one of the workshops promoting knowledge exchange at the event.
 “Managing Silt: Muddy Waters or Clearwater Revival” focused on two key areas of silt management: how material is generated from our own activities; and how to efficiently remove silt from watercourses in order to improve habitats and aid the removal of barriers.
 Participants were encouraged to discuss various approaches to overcoming silt accumulation in watercourses and what necessary analysis needs to be carried out to avoid the spread of contaminated sediment.
 Ways to mitigate sediment problems included farmer incentives and advice; buffer strips and tree planting; surface water management plans; natural flood management; improved farm access such as tracks; formalising access for the public; and engaging with stakeholders to raise awareness of the issues.